dwavesystems/dwave-ocean-sdk/docs/examples/nl_tsp.rst

 >>> results = sampler.sample(
 ...     model,
 ...     label='SDK Examples - TSP')  	# doctest: +SKIP

+The
+:class:`~dwave.optimization.generators.traveling_salesperson` generator
+constructs a model with a single decision variable to represent the itinerary; the code below iterates through the model's decision variables, in effect retrieving the variable used by the model to represent the itinerary.
+It prints the first state set by the solver, which represents an assigned travel order for the five Italian cities (Milan, Rome, Naples, Turin, Genoa).

 >>> route, = model.iter_decisions()     # doctest: +SKIP
 >>> print(route.state(0))               # doctest: +SKIP
 [3.
 0. 2.
 1. 4.]

+For more advanced usage of the results returned by the solver, see the :ref:`example_nl_cvrp` example